After fleeing New York, Amazon finds warmer welcome for other HQ2

 "It fits," said Christian Dorsey, chairman of the Arlington County Board.
 "And with it comes a substantial amount of money from the Commonwealth of Virginia" for infrastructural improvements that were long needed.

 Long Island City isn't facing the same problems.
-There are several office developments being constructed in Long Island City already and office vacancy rates are slightly better, at 17% versus 20% in Crystal City, according to Cushman & Wakefield and Arlington County.
+There are several office developments being constructed there already and office vacancy rates are slightly better, at 17% versus 20% in Crystal City, according to real estate company Cushman & Wakefield and Arlington County.
 Added to that, the population density in New York is nearly three times higher than in DC, which is likely why many New Yorkers complained about HQ2 burdening already strained infrastructure, including public transit, schools and sanitation.

 Political support in Virginia is far stronger, too, with local and state officials standing together to back the project.
 In New York, several state and local Democrats worked against fellow Democratic Gov. Andrew Cuomo and Mayor Bill de Blasio as they tried to move the development forward.